DCKento/ATTACK-Mapper/README.md

 Communication: To be determined (consider RESTful API if using Flask or Django)

-Color-coding: Red, Orange, Green to indicate control effectiveness
+Colour-coding: Red, Orange, Green to indicate control effectiveness

 ## Requirements
 ### Functional Requirements